ctkelley/Grad_Des_CKW.jl/README.md

 __Use the latest version of Julia (1.12) with these codes.__

+You'll need to have these packages and their dependencies.
+- LaTeXStrings
+- Printf
+- PyPlot
+- SIAMFANLEquations

 ## Caveat ##

 __Warning:__ The work is incomplete and the codes in the __Old_Julia__ directory are poorly documented and do not use the formulation or the algorithms from the paper.